 URL Encoder / Decoder

-Safely encode text for URLs or decode URL-encoded strings back to human-readable form.
-Perfect for query strings, API calls, and SEO-friendly links.[web:221][web:224][web:232]
+Safely encode text for URLs or decode percent-encoded strings back to readable text—great for query strings, redirects, tracking links, and API calls.

 0